 With early detection and treatment, this disease can be a tale of the past.
 Unfortunately, most people only get to seek gum disease treatment when things worsen.

 It is a broad term used to describe the infection of the gum tissue that can also affect the bone tissue underneath.
 Many people refer to it as gum disease, having that the infection largely affects the gum tissue.

 Periodontal disease is a very common oral problem, affecting many adults than would care to admit.
 The worst bit is that there is no known cause of the infection.
 However, some of the risk factors that increase the chances of getting gum disease include:

 - Smoking and other tobacco usages

 - Genetics and family histories of gum infections

 - Underlying health problems like diabetes and cancer.

 Types of Periodontal Disease

 This is a categorization of the different stages of gum infection.
-It helps a periodontal dentist determine the most fitting treatment for you, based on the stage of the disease you are at and the symptoms thereof.
+It helps a periodontal dentist determine the most appropriate treatment for you based on the disease stage and the symptoms thereof.
 The types are: